 – What are the different types of uveitis?

-Uveitis is described in different ways depending which part of your uvea is affected:
+Uveitis is described in different ways depending on which part of your uvea is affected:

 Uveitis may also be described depending on how long it lasts:

-The symptoms of anterior uveitis usually start over hours or days and usually only affect one eye at a time.
+The symptoms of anterior uveitis usually start over hours or days and often affect one eye at a time.
 It typically causes eye pain, eye redness and sensitivity to light (photophobia).
-The eye pain is often aching and the eyeball feels tender.
-Vision may be slightly blurred.
+Your eye can feel achy and the eyeball may be tender.
+Your vision may be slightly blurred as well.